 Instructions

 - Break noodles in half and arrange in Instant Pot in a crisscross manner to avoid clumping.
 (See notes at the bottom for stovetop option**.)
 Pour water over noodles.
 Secure lid and move steam release valve to Sealing.
 Select Manual/Pressure Cook to cook on high pressure for 2 minutes.
-While noodles cook, in bowl, whisk together peanut butter, soy sauce, maple syrup, lime juice, Sriracha, ginger, garlic, and fish sauce and set aside.
+While noodles cook, in a bowl, whisk together peanut butter, soy sauce, maple syrup, lime juice, Sriracha, ginger, garlic, and fish sauce and set aside.

 - When the cooking cycle is complete, let the pressure naturally release for 10 minutes, then move the steam release valve to Venting to release any remaining pressure.